Making Sense of Minecraft for Education

 All our courses require broadband Internet access (Min of 2mb recommended) and participants need to be familiar with using the internet, downloading and installing software.

-This is a blended course, with face-to-face workshops July 3rd- 5th in Microsoft, Sandyford, Dublin (9.30 – 2.30) and online at cpd.teachnet.ie, anytime between July 6th and August 25th.
+This is a blended course, with face-to-face workshops July 1st – 3rd in DCU St Patrick’s Campus, Drumcondra, Dublin 9 (9.30 – 2.30) and the remainder (Approx 8 hours) of the course online at cpd.teachnet.ie, anytime between July 4th and August 23rd.
 Participants are required to attend all workshops and engage meaningfully with online content for approximately 8 hours.
-Whilst participation and engagement with the course content will be primarily judged on the quality of their contributions, an attendance roll will be kept and a log of their time spent working online will be kept.
+Whilst participation and engagement with the course content will be primarily judged on the quality of their contributions, an attendance roll will be kept and a log of their time spent working online.